 Donna A. Patterson, PhD

-She regularly participates in meetings in the U.S. and abroad on global health, epidemics, security, African and African American studies, and African politics.
-For instance, Dr. Patterson moderated a panel on African Diaspora Equity in Nairobi, Kenya for UNFPA.
-In addition, she has talked about the implications of emerging COVID-19 policy and response in events hosted by Arizona State University, the University of London, Wesleyan University, Marywood University and elsewhere.
-Her media commentary on current events, global health, pandemics, international security, and racial and health equity has appeared at Slate, Washington Post, Philadelphia Inquirer, Christian Science Monitor, Globe and Mail, San Diego Union Tribune, New America Weekly, Huffington Post, Foreign Policy, SCMP, Vox, KJZZ (Phoenix NPR), Delaware Public Media, The Appeal, Delaware State News, and in other outlets.
+In 2019, Dr. Patterson moderated a panel on African Diaspora Equity in Nairobi, Kenya for UNFPA.
+She’s given lectures and workshops to myriad places including Arizona State University, the University of London, Wesleyan University, Bank of America, Bonaventure, and elsewhere.
+Her media commentary on current events, global health, pandemics, international security, and racial and health equity has appeared at Slate, Washington Post, Philadelphia Inquirer, Christian Science Monitor, Globe and Mail, San Diego Union Tribune, New America Weekly, Huffington Post, Foreign Policy, SCMP, Vox, KJZZ (Phoenix NPR), Delaware Public Media, The Appeal, Delaware State News, CBS-3 Philadelphia, and in other outlets.

 E-mail: dapatterson [at] desu.edu